jakekugel/uiuc-cs418-jakugel2/README.md

 description of all third-party code and assets is listed here.
 The above copyright and license does not apply to these assets.

+**Boilerplate project cs418-fa21-project** - this repository began as a fork of
+    an example project provided by Prof. Hart (https://github.com/jch-uiuc/cs418-fa21-project).
+    Although I am not aware of any fragments of the original boilerplate index.html that remain in the current code, the sphere map 'stadium sphere.jpg' comes from this boilerplate project.
+Also, the block 'I' logo in bumpmap.png was a modified version of the block 'I' in 'illinois512.png' in the boilerplate project.

 **gl-matrix-min.js** - this open source linear algebra library was developed
     by a third party.
 See the script for authors and copyright.